Bayesian Mixed Multidimensional Scaling for Auditory Processing: Introduction

-MDS has seen widespread use in the neuroscience literature over the last few decades. \cite{mesgarani2014phonetic, di2015low,zinszer2016semantic, khalighinejad2017dynamic, feng2019role, feng2021distributed, llanos2021neural} have used MDS to arrange acoustic and neural representations of sounds into the same space for comparisons.
+For the rest of the article, we focus mainly on MDS methods for metric-valued continuous data, aligning with the requirements of our motivating application.
+More recently, such methods have seen widespread use in the neuroscience literature, becoming a staple technique over the last few decades.
+The notable appeal of MDS in this field may lie in its ability to process distance or dissimilarity matrices directly, thereby obviating the often-involved step of complex modeling of the raw, high-dimensional data sets. \cite{mesgarani2014phonetic, di2015low, zinszer2016semantic, khalighinejad2017dynamic, feng2019role, feng2021distributed, llanos2021neural} have used MDS to align acoustic and neural representations of sounds in a common space for comparison.
 In this body of literature, a higher degree of alignment between acoustic and neural representations is interpreted as a signature of a more robust neural encoding of stimulus signals.
+Here, by ``alignment'' we mean the correspondence between the space in which acoustic stimuli can be represented and the latent space in which the brain represents them.
 These works suggest that the degree of alignment between neural and/or acoustic representations of sounds can be investigated using a reduced set of latent features derived from the primary acoustic cues used to perceive sounds.
-For example, the perception of Mandarin tones seems to be based on two major acoustic dimensions: pitch height (high vs low pitch) and pitch direction (rising vs falling pitch) \citep{chandrasekaran2007neuroplasticity,gandour1978perception}.
-Some work \citep{gandour1978crosslanguage,gandour1983tone} has also suggested a possibly relevant third dimension, namely the magnitude of the slope in the pitch contour.
-In the last decades, MDS and INDSCAL have also become popular tools to assess the degree of structural alignment between acoustic and neural representations of speech sounds \citep{raizada2010linking,chandrasekaran2007mismatch,chandrasekaran2007neuroplasticity}.
+For example, the perception of Mandarin tones seems to be based on two major acoustic dimensions: pitch height (high vs low pitch) and pitch direction (rising vs falling pitch) \citep{chandrasekaran2007neuroplasticity, gandour1978perception}.
+Some work \citep{gandour1978crosslanguage, gandour1983tone} has also suggested a possibly relevant third dimension, namely the magnitude of the slope in the pitch contour.
+In the last decades, MDS and INDSCAL have also become popular tools to assess the degree of structural alignment between acoustic and neural representations of speech sounds \citep{raizada2010linking, chandrasekaran2007neuroplasticity, chandrasekaran2007mismatch}.
 Much of the attractiveness of these tools lies in their ability to represent global dissimilarity patterns between complex neural signals in a way that is easy to visualize and interpret.
-While MDS is not exclusively conceived as a technique for dimensionality reduction, using a reduced number of dimensions, prior neuroscience work \citep{feng2021emerging,mesgarani2014phonetic,llanos2021neural} has been able to capture fine-grained linguistically-relevant differences in sound processing.
-This finding suggests that the representation of speech sounds in the brain is informed by theoretical principles of dimensionality reduction.
+While MDS is not exclusively conceived as a technique for dimensionality reduction, using a reduced number of dimensions, prior neuroscience work \citep{feng2021emerging, mesgarani2014phonetic, llanos2021neural} has been able to capture fine-grained linguistically-relevant differences in sound processing, which suggests that theoretical principles of dimensionality reduction inform the representation of speech sounds in the brain.